 Jesus is the judge of all the nations

 Only God has authority to judge the nations on the dread Day of Judgment.
-And I saw the dead, small and great, stand before God; and the books were opened: and another book was opened, which is the book of life: and the dead were judged out of those things which were written in the books, according to their works.
-And the sea gave up the dead which were in it; and death and hell delivered up the dead which were in them: and they were judged every man according to their works.
-And death and hell were cast into the lake of fire.
+“Then I saw a great white throne and Him who sat on it, from whose face the earth and the heaven fled away.
+And there was found no place for them.
+And I saw the dead, small and great, standing before God, and books were opened.
+And another book was opened, which is the Book of Life.
+And the dead were judged according to their works, by the things which were written in the books.
+The sea gave up the dead who were in it, and Death and Hades delivered up the dead who were in them.
+And they were judged, each one according to his works.
+Then Death and Hades were cast into the lake of fire.
 This is the second death.
-And whosoever was not found written in the book of life was cast into the lake of fire (Rev 20:11-15).
+And anyone not found written in the Book of Life was cast into the lake of fire” (Rev 20:11-15).

 Gentiles recognise his deity